AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 # Jumping from one journey to another {#jump}

-The **Jump** action activity allows you to push indivividuals from one journey to another.
+The **Jump** action activity allows you to push individuals from one journey to another.
 This feature allows you to:

 * simplify the design of very complex journeys by splitting it into several ones
 * build journeys based on common and reusable journey patterns